primefaces/primefaces-test/README.md

 You can execute the sample with <strong>mvn jetty:run</strong> command and hit <strong>http://localhost:8080/primefaces-test</strong> to run the page.

-Per default the application uses Mojarra 2.2.x.
+Per default the application uses Mojarra 2.2.x running in Jetty w/ Apache OpenWebBeans.
-You can also use other versions with the available maven profiles: myfaces22, myfaces23, mojarra23
+You can also use other JSF implementation versions with the available maven profiles: myfaces22, myfaces23, mojarra23

-`mvn clean jetty:run -Pmyfaces22`
+`mvn clean jetty:run -Pjetty-owb,myfaces22`

-`mvn clean jetty:run -Pmyfaces23`
+`mvn clean jetty:run -Pjetty-owb,myfaces23`

-`mvn clean jetty:run -Pmojarra22`
+`mvn clean jetty:run -Pjetty-owb,mojarra22`

-`mvn clean jetty:run -Pmojarra23`
+`mvn clean jetty:run -Pjetty-owb,mojarra23`

+A maven profile also exists which allows the test application to be run in Payara5 with its own embedded Mojarra

+`mvn clean package payara-micro:start -Ppayara5`